 I’ve build websites in which I’ve amassed traffic that at this time has probably crossed a million views.

-The 5 steps to setting up a proper funnel to get people to follow you:
+The 5 steps to setting up a proper funnel to get people to follow your blog:

 Let’s dissect each step so you know exactly what to do: